CampingTurret/TCTC/TCTCmodfile/TCTC/README.md

 	- Linear Algebra
 	- Differential equations
 	- Propability and Statistics
+	- Introduction to aerospace engineering 1
+	- Introduction to aerospace engineering 2
+	- Materials
+	- Mechanics of materials
+	- Thermodynamics
+	- Electromagnetism
+	- ADSEE1
+	- ADSEE2

 new art
 - Statics now has art
+- Dynamics now has art
+- Differential equations now has art

 ## V 1.2.2